 Your cancer may have reached an advanced stage that is not amenable to any more treatments that the hospital can offer.
 At this stage you may referred onto a palliative care pathway.

-Star Throwers does not offer cancer treatments, however, many cancer patients and their loved ones are not ready to accept that nothing further can be done to help them and seek out further advice and support on their situation.
+Star Throwers does not offer cancer treatments, however, many cancer patients and their loved ones are not ready to accept that nothing further can be done to help them and will want to seek out further information and support on their situation.

-Star Throwers can support you in researching and exploring further treatment options, such clinical trials and alternative treatments.
+Star Throwers can support you (if appropriate) in researching and exploring further treatment options, such clinical trials and alternative treatments.

-We can also offer you and your primary carer our relaxation and supportive therapies such as massage, reflexology and acupuncture, to help with the stress and anxiety you may be feeling.
+We can also offer you and your primary carer our relaxation and supportive therapies such as massage, reflexology and acupuncture to support your wellbeing at this time.

 My treatment has finished and I am in remission or having regular checkups